openpress/easy-hugo-blog/README.md

 Use case:

 A GitHub Free Plan account cannot use the GitHub Pages in a private repository.
-To make your source contents private and deploy it with the GitHub Pages, you can deploy your site from a private repository to a public repository using this option.
+To make your source contents private and deploy it with the GitHub Pages, you can deploy your site from a private repository to a public repository.

 Take your username/Organization as `openpress` for example: